oleiade/reflections/README.md

 structTags, _ = reflections.Tags(s, "matched")
 ```

-### Set a structure field value
+### `SetField`

-`SetField` update's a structure's field value with the one provided.
+`SetField` updates a structure's field value with the one provided.
 Note that you can't set un-exported fields and that the field and value types must match.

 ```go
 s := MyStruct {